onnowhere/solvepnp_glsl/README.md

 ### Example usage to simulate augmented reality in a virtual environment

-Implemented within the popular game Minecraft
+Implemented within the popular game Minecraft.
+The blue 3d animation is fully simulated using AR tracking of the ground marker and rendering on the GPU.

 ![](virtual_ar_demo.gif)